 Always make sure the fuel cap is reinstalled after filling the tank.
 Do not operate the vehicle without the fuel cap correctly installed and tightened.

-The fuel cap is located on the passenger side of the vehicle.
-See Fuel on page 20 for fueling information.
+The fuel cap is located under the seat on the passenger side of the vehicle.

+See Fuel on page 18 for fueling information.